Evidential Perfusion Physics-Informed Neural Networks with Residual Uncertainty Quantification: Experiments

 \subsection{Ablation Studies}

 Figure~\ref{fig:cbf_dynamics} illustrates training dynamics and residual uncertainty.
-The left panel shows iterative $\CBF$ evolution across methods, where EPPINN exhibits smoother and more stable convergence with reduced high-frequency fluctuations compared to the PINN baselines.
-The right panel compares EPPINN with its variant without the evidential residual loss.
-Removing the evidential term leads to noisier and less coherent patterns in enlarged regions, whereas the full model produces smoother maps.
-The corresponding aleatoric, epistemic, and total uncertainty maps localize elevated uncertainty around vascular structures and tissue boundaries, reflecting regions of higher physics-consistency ambiguity.
+The left panel shows that EPPINN exhibits smoother and more stable $\CBF$ convergence with reduced high-frequency fluctuations compared with the PINN baselines.
+The right panel compares EPPINN with its variant without the evidential loss, which produces noisier and less coherent maps; the aleatoric, epistemic, and total uncertainty localize elevated uncertainty near vascular structures and tissue boundaries.

 We ablate engineering and evidential components on digital phantom data at PSNR 18 and $\delta t=1$.
 Performance is evaluated using NMAE normalized by the ROI mean (Table~\ref{tab:ablation_flags_cbf_mtt}).
 Across ROIs, the full model achieves the best $\MTT$ performance among stable configurations, while removing $\CBV$-based parameterization consistently yields the second-best $\MTT$ results.
-For $\CBF$, removing PI initialization improves performance in several regions, whereas the full model remains second-best on average, highlighting a trade-off between numerical stability and optimal $\CBF$ accuracy.
+For $\CBF$, removing PI initialization improves performance in several regions, whereas the full model remains second-best on average with fewer convergence failures across cohorts, highlighting a stability/accuracy trade-off.